noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

       - take width of content
   - stacking order: as defined in HTML, all elements in the same zindex (0)

-- the box model: 5 properties that define how an element takes up space, i.e the total area of an element
+- the box model: 5 properties that define how an element takes up space, i.e the total area of an element, plus 4 positioning offsets that are language dependent

-  - width
-  - height
+  - left-to-right languages work as expected
+  - right-to-left languages cause the 2 of 4 offsets to reverse horizontally
+  - top-to-bottom languages cause the 2 of 4 offsets to reverse vertically

+  - width/inline-size: should be thought of as the length of the line axis (language dependent)

+    - i.e. the inline dimension: the line that the text flows along

+  - height/block-size: should be though tof as the length of the perpendicular to line axis (language dependent)

+    - i.e. the block dimension: i.e. perpendicular to the inline dimension

   - padding: within element, expands element itself
   - margin: around element, expands space element consumes
   - border: between padding & margin, expands space consumes

+  - top:
+  - right:
+  - bottom:
+  - left:

+  - additional logical properties:
+    - inline-size
+    - block-size
+    - border-block-start
+    - border-inline-start
+    - blah-block-end
+    - blah-binline-end

 - box-sizing property: sets the algorithm for how the box model determines the total area an element consumes

   - gotchas

     - computedSize = width + height
     - margin still adds additional space to the area the element consumes